simonbesnard1/gedidb/doc/index.rst

         **User Guide**
         ^^^

-        The User Guide offers in-depth explanations of key concepts in gediDB, with extensive background information and practical use cases.
+        Dive into the User Guide for detailed explanations of key concepts, workflows, and practical applications within gediDB.

         +++